m0tral/MiWatchLuaWatchfaces/README.md

 For images I use lvgl build-in converter => https://lvgl.io/tools/imageconverter I'll describe later which params to use

+It's possible to debug all this stuff on PC cross-platform emulator,
+I personally prefer use Windows 10, under WSl2/Ubuntu subsystem.
+Will show you later how to do it.

 going to update during watch/watchfaces develop process